fts4vmc/FTS4VMC/README.md

 ## Usage ##

+### Flask ###

 **WARNING**: Currently it is used the flask web server to deploy the application and it should be used only on localhost.

+This deployment option has been tested on Windows 10, macOS Big Sur and Debian Bullseye.

 Launch app on Flask web server on Linux and Mac:
 ```bash